Line1-io/Security-Audits/Javsphere/README.md

 ### About the Project

 Javsphere offers the next generation of Decentralized Finance (DeFi) products.
 The ecosystem is built upon the foundation of DeFiChain, a blockchain based on Bitcoin code that brings native DeFi capabilities to Bitcoin.
-The project also includes DeFi Meta Chain (DMC), an EVM-compatible layer for quick deployment of dApps and Smart Contracts (SC) that connects Bitcoin with Ethereum.
+On top of native DeFi, DeFi Meta Chain (DMC) was added as a functionality upgrade.
+DMC enables projects to build on the EVM-compatible layer quickly and deploy dApps and Smart Contracts (SC).
+Through the DMC, DeFiChain connects Bitcoin with Ethereum.

 - **Chain:** To Be Announced (TBA)
 - **Language:** Solidity